ms/buildtogether.tech/rights/index.md

 ### Why be open?

-Just as diverse teams do better, open does better as well.
 <cite>Hippel2006</cite> reports that 85% of all interesting innovations in all
 industries come not from the suppliers but from the users.
 The more open work is, the better able users are to tinker with it and do things that the first